 - The house is placed on the market but does not sell because its value is grossly inflated.

 - The lender forecloses, taking a loss (part of which is passed on to HUD or a mortgage insurer) and ruining the credit of the straw purchaser.
-By then, the con artists have left the scene with profits in hand.
+By then, the con artists have left with profits in hand.

 Looking back on this scenario, it is clear that the whole transaction was concocted so that the co-conspirators could generate large up-front fees for themselves, something that should always set off alarm bells.

-In the past sub-prime lenders are not entirely without fault, even though they may protest the loudest.
-Eager to make loans and collect fees, many do not supervise the underwriting process as thoroughly as they should.
+In the past sub-prime lenders were complicit in this process.
+Eager to make loans and collect fees, many did not supervise the underwriting process as thoroughly as they should.

 In addition to the usual civil statutes that may be violated (statutory fraud, deceptive trade practices, etc.) numerous criminal statutes may be involved:

 |False statement on a HUD loan